Tomra: quick and easy way to get your refund

-On 1 November 2018, Queensland has finally joined South Australia, Northern Territory, New South Wales and Australian Capital Territory in doing the right thing and commenced the Containers for Change recycling scheme where Queenslanders can receive a 10c payment for each eligible container returned at a container refund point.
+On 1 November 2018, Queensland has finally joined South Australia, Northern Territory, New South Wales and Australian Capital Territory in doing the right thing.
+It commenced the Containers for Change recycling scheme where Queenslanders can receive a 10c payment for each eligible container returned at a container refund point.
 There are numerous drop-off points, depots and sorting centres, however many of them require people to sign by creating an account, supplying personal data and providing bank account details.

-And for those who like e-everything and have no privacy concerns, Tomra does offer an app with e-vouchers and PayPal/bank account payments.
+And for those who like e-everything or have no privacy concerns, Tomra does offer an app with e-vouchers and PayPal/bank account payments.
 The choice is up to you.
 Check Tomra FAQ page for more information.

 At the moment, Tomra has only 10 locations in Queensland (though hundreds in NSW), but the number of refund points and centres is promised to grow as the scheme rolls out and more people are using it.

 About the Container Deposit / Refund Scheme